Find Affordable College Courses

 Morgantown, WV

-With a ranking of #10, West Virginia University did quite well on this year’s best schools for aerospace and aeronautical engineering students.
-WVU is a fairly large public school located in the city of Morgantown.
+West Virginia University did quite well in this year’s ranking of the best schools for aerospace and aeronautical engineering students.
+It came in at #10 on the list.
+WVU is a very large public school located in the small city of Morgantown.

 The average amount in student loans that aerospace engineering majors at WVU take out is $27,000.
 The average monthly payment of a loan this size is about $424, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Aerospace & Aeronautical Engineering at West Virginia University
+Full Aerospace & Aeronautical Engineering at West Virginia University Report

 Best Aerospace & Aeronautical Engineering Colleges by State